 The first perspective involves an examination of the baseline scenario of the outlook.
-The year-on-year rate of increase in the CPI is likely to decelerate, with a waning of the effects of a pass-through to consumer prices of cost increases led by the past rise in import prices.
-Thereafter, the rate of increase is projected to accelerate again moderately.
-Although it will take time, toward the end of the projection period, underlying CPI inflation is likely to increase gradually toward achieving the price stability target, mainly on the back of improvement in the output gap and rises in medium- to long-term inflation expectations and in wage growth.
+The year-on-year rate of increase in the CPI is likely to be above 2 percent through fiscal 2024 and then decelerate in fiscal 2025.
+Meanwhile, toward the end of the projection period, underlying CPI inflation is expected to increase gradually toward achieving the price stability target, as the output gap turns positive and as medium- to long-term inflation expectations and wage growth rise.

 The second perspective involves an examination of the risks considered most relevant to the conduct of monetary policy.
-Concerning risks to the outlook, there are extremely high uncertainties for Japan's economic activity and prices, including developments in overseas economic activity and prices, developments in commodity prices, and domestic firms' wage- and price-setting behavior.
-Under these circumstances, it is necessary to pay due attention to developments in financial and foreign exchange markets and their impact on Japan's economic activity and prices.
-With regard to the risk balance, risks to economic activity are skewed to the downside for fiscal 2023 but are generally balanced thereafter.
-Risks to prices are skewed to the upside for fiscal 2023 and 2024.
-On the financial side, overheating has not been seen in asset markets and financial institutions' credit activities.
+There are extremely high uncertainties, both upside and downside, surrounding Japan's economic activity and prices, and it is necessary to pay due attention to developments in financial and foreign exchange markets and their impact on economic activity and prices.
+With regard to the risk balance, risks to economic activity are generally balanced for fiscal 2023 and 2024 but are skewed to the downside for fiscal 2025.
+Risks to prices are skewed to the upside for fiscal 2023.
+In terms of prices, it should be noted that, mainly due to the experience of prolonged low growth and deflation, the behavior and mindset based on the assumption that wages and prices will not increase easily have taken hold in society.
+Considering this, it is important to closely monitor whether a virtuous cycle between wages and prices will intensify.

+Examining risks on the financial side, overheating has not been seen in asset markets and financial institutions' credit activities.
 Japan's financial system has maintained stability on the whole.
 Although attention is warranted on, for example, the impact of the tightening of global financial conditions, the financial system is likely to remain highly robust on the whole, even in the case of an adjustment in the real economy at home and abroad and in global financial markets, mainly because Japanese financial institutions have sufficient capital bases.
+When examining financial imbalances from a longer-term perspective, if downward pressure on financial institutions' profits, such as from low interest rates, the declining population, and excess savings in the corporate sector, becomes prolonged, this could create a risk of a gradual pullback in financial intermediation.
+On the other hand, under these circumstances, the vulnerability of the financial system could increase, mainly due to the search for yield behavior.
+Although these risks are judged as not significant at this point, it is necessary to pay close attention to future developments.5